-Greek yogurt, ricotta cheese as well as other cheeses with comparable nutrient profiles are fitting substitutes.
-You can also use ham or eggs as substitutes to cheddar or cottage cheese.
+Greek yogurt, ricotta cheese, as well as other cheeses with comparable nutrient profiles are fitting substitutes.
+You can also use ham or eggs as substitutes for cheddar or cottage cheese.

 Caffeine is a vital part of the military diet, and this diet can still work for you even if you can’t tolerate caffeine.
 You can replace coffee with decaf coffee, green tea, or any other herbal tea.

 If you’re allergic to eggs or you simply don’t eat them, you can try the following foods: